virtualcom-designlab/TBSA2026/program.md

 in the case of hybrid: [Zoom Link](https://kansai-u-ac-jp.zoom.us/j/8846013684?pwd=T3JGMmNzcUV4RTlLY1E0Y0VXa1ljQT09)

-[TBSA Photo Page using the password](http://lab.yoneyone.net/tbsa/gdrivelink.html)
+[TBSA Photo Page using the password](http://lab.yoneyone.net/tbsa/gdrivelink.html) (Use tbsa as login user name, and use password as we announced in the workshop.)

 | Time    | Presenter    | Title   |